RMNCLDYO/HTTParser/.github/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of our software seriously.
-If you have discovered a security vulnerability in HTTParser, please follow these steps to report it responsibly:
+If you have discovered a security vulnerability in the project, please follow these steps to report it responsibly:

 1. **Do Not Publish the Vulnerability**: Avoid sharing the details of the vulnerability in public forums, issues, or other public channels.

-2. **Email the Maintainers**: Send an email to the maintainers of HTTParser.
+2. **Email the Maintainers**: Send an email to the maintainers of the project.
 Provide a clear description of the vulnerability, including steps to reproduce it.

 3. **Wait for Response**: Allow a reasonable amount of time for the maintainers to respond to your report and address the vulnerability.